 Please Note: We do use referral links for products and services that Chef Alli loves and recommends.

-How to Make Tortellini Pasta Salad
+What Ingredients Do You Need to Make Tortellini Pasta Salad?

 Tortellini Pasta.
 We prefer to use the refrigerated type of cheese tortellini when making this salad, because it cooks super quickly.
 However, there are shelf-stable tortellini found in the pasta section of your favorite grocer as well as frozen cheese tortellini as another option.
 ANY of them work just fine for this salad.
 I’ve never used a meat-filled tortellini in this salad, but I bet it would be delicious.